oyarsa/graphmind/README.md

 $ uv run preprocess asap data/asap output

 # > Preprocess S2ORC dataset
-# Note: takes a long time, potentially hours.
+# Note: this takes a long time, potentially hours.
 # This needs a Semantic Scholar API, which you can get from https://www.semanticscholar.org/product/api#api-key-form
 # Downloaded S2ORC data and intermediate files will be stored on `data/s2orc`
 # Output will be saved to `output/s2orc_papers.json.gz`
 $ uv run preprocess s2orc data/s2orc output --api-key YOUR_SEMANTIC_SCHOLAR_KEY
-# You can also set the SEMANTIC_SCHOLAR_API_KEY envionment variable instead of using
+# You can also set the SEMANTIC_SCHOLAR_API_KEY environment variable instead of using
 # `--api-key`.

 # More information on the commands and options